Bramley's Seedling apple tree

 - Uses: Juice

-Bramley's Seedling is an outstanding English "cooker", and an essential ingredient for anyone interested in cooking with apples.
+Bramley's Seedling is an outstanding English "cooker", and an essential variety for anyone interested in cooking with apples.

-The reason for its versatility in the kitchen is its very high acid content.
-As a result it readily cooks down to a stiff but light apple puree - a key requirement for English apple cookery.
+The reason for its versatility in the kitchen is its very high acid content, which is far higher than most traditional American cooking apples.
+As a result it readily cooks down to a stiff but light apple puree, which is regarded as a key requirement in English apple cookery.
 When cooked it has an excellent tangy sharp flavor which few other apples can match.